sandworm-hq/sandworm-guard-js/docs/index.md

   * audit your dependencies and see what your code is doing under the hood;
   * secure your app against supply chain attacks by enforcing per-module permissions.
 * Install it as an `npm` module in your existing Node or browser app.
-* Use the Inspector CLI tool to monitor activity and permissions.
+* Use the Inspector tool to monitor activity and permissions.

 #### Get involved